How to ensure you’re meeting Google +Yahoo’s bulk email sender requirements, including DMARC set up

 1. Set up DMARC authentication for your sending domain

-You can set up DMARC authentication for your sending domain in your DNS provider yourself, and you can take care of it at any time.
+Set up DMARC authentication for your sending domain in your DNS provider yourself, and you can take care of it at any time.
 Your DMARC enforcement policy can be set to none, and Google has some specific guidelines to set your brand up for success.

 Lauren Del Vecchio, manager of global email deliverability at Klaviyo, shares a tip on DMARC: “Configuring DMARC p=none is a great first step to analyse mail streams using your domain and working towards DMARC enforcement.”